phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 - Use a single model for 10 languages (EN, JP, CH, DE, ES, FR, IT, NL, PT, RU)
 - Check if transfer learning between languages work
 - two tasks: identify language AND recognize speech (simultaneously)

+- end to end: no lexicon, phoneme pronounciation maps, or manual alignment

 ## Problems